-Process address space
+Understanding the process address space

-Process address spaces is constituted by set of mapped objects.
-In traditional operating system objects corresponds with operating system objects like files or devices (and are identified by
+Process’s address space is constituted by set of mapped objects.
+In traditional operating system memory objects correspond with files or devices (and are identified by

 oid_t identifiers.
 Each